 Postojna Cave (Postojnska jama)

-Škocjan Caves (Škocvjanske jame)
+Škocjan Caves (Škocjanske jame)

 The Škocjan caves have a special place among the thousands of caves in Slovenia due to their spacious halls and underground gorges.
 They comprise a network of eleven caves, collapsed sink holes, ponors, natural bridges and so on.
-Due to its unique natural and cultural heritage it was entered on UNESCO’s list of world heritage sites in 1986.
+Due to their unique natural and cultural heritage they were entered on UNESCO’s list of world heritage sites in 1986.
 Their fame has helped taking their homeland, the Karst, all around the world.
 Sites inside the caves include colourful, sometimes giant stalagmites and stalactites with incredible shapes, stone curtains and big limestone pools.
 The most important element of the network is the Big Water - the Reka river, which falls in waterfals, noisily rushes through rapids and quiets down in little pools and lakes.

 The Lipica stud farm is the cradle of all Lipizzan horses in the world.
 Today it is one of the most beautiful historic cultural monuments in Slovenia.
 Its history dates back to 1580.